signalogic/SigSRF_SDK/README.md

 Note that the install script checks for the presence of the unrar command, and if not found it will install the unrar package.

+Media transcoding demos require tcpreplay or other method to generate packet traffic (using as input pcap files included in the install).

 ### Sudo Privilege

 The install script requires sudo root privilege.
 In Ubuntu, allowing a user sudo root privilege can be done by adding the user to the “administrators” group (<a href=http://askubuntu.com/questions/168280/how#do#i#grant#sudo#privileges#to#an#existing#user target="_blank">as shown here</a>).
 In CentOS a user can be added to the “/etc/sudoers” file (<a href="https://wiki.centos.org/TipsAndTricks/BecomingRoot" target="_blank">as shown here</a>).
 Please make sure this is the case before running the script.